beetbox/beets/docs/reference/cli.rst

 * Similarly, if you have one directory that contains multiple albums, use the ``--group-albums`` option to split the files based on their metadata before matching them as separate albums.

+* If you just want to know which files would be imported, you can use the ``-e`` (or ``--pretend``) option.
+If set, beets will only print a list of file it will import when the option is removed and won't do anything else.

 .. _rarfile: https://pypi.python.org/pypi/rarfile/2.2